-Level 2 of the TOGAF exam is the level where you are given a set of scenarios, and then asked for each one what you would do in that situation.
+Level 2 of the TOGAF exam is the level where you are given a set of scenarios and then asked what you would do in each situation.
 There are four alternative responses: one is the most “correct”; two are distractors that are not as good as the “best” option; while the final option usually describes a response that ignores TOGAF altogether.
 In a nutshell, it requires students to show awareness of how to apply enterprise architecture practices in real-world situations.

-The big question that I get time and again is how do you know which answer is “correct”.
-Many students find Level 2 difficult because several of the possible options seem reasonable replies.
-Three of the options describe responses that are partly “correct”.
-And the potential responses include things that are intended to either misdirect students or at least confuse them.
+The big question that I get asked time and again is how to tell which answer is “correct”.
+Many students find Level 2 difficult because several of the possible options seem like reasonable replies.
+Three of the options describe responses that are partly correct, and the potential responses include things that are intended to either misdirect students or at least confuse them.

 The Open Group, the organization behind TOGAF, expects students to answer questions in both Level 1 and Level 2 according to the recommendations, suggestions, and directives of the TOGAF documentation.
-In other words, you must answer the questions “according to TOGAF”, and not get distracted by any ideas you may have picked up elsewhere.
-This can be particularly difficult for students who have some experience of architecting, because day-to-day practical hands-on experience doesn’t always tally with the way that the TOGAF documentation describes things.
+In other words, you must answer the questions “according to TOGAF” and not get distracted by any ideas you may have picked up elsewhere.
+This can be particularly difficult for students who have some experience of enterprise architecting since day-to-day practical hands-on experience doesn’t always tally with the way that the TOGAF documentation describes things.

 What Else can you do to Improve Your Chances of Success in the Exam?

-Another useful EA technique is to examine every concern within its broader context – and again you can apply this technique to analyse the circumstances and viewpoint that lie behind the scenario.
+Another useful EA technique is to examine every concern within its broader context – and, again, you can apply this technique to analyze the circumstances and viewpoints that lie behind the scenario.
 Architects must always work with a degree of uncertainty and fuzziness.
-Issues and concerns are never straightforward, and a lot of what we do as architects is to raise thinking to the architectural level so that decision makers can make an informed choice between options.
+Issues and concerns are never straightforward, and a lot of what we do as enterprise architects is to raise thinking to the architectural level so that decision-makers can make an informed choice between options.

 In the real world, options and choices are all relative.
-In some ways, this is reflected in the exam, by the fact that answers are relative – you must rate the responses according to whether they are the “best”, “next best”, etc., which is, to some extent, a matter of interpretation or opinion.
+In some ways, this is reflected in the TOGAF Level 2 exam by the fact that answers are relative.
+You must rate the responses according to whether they are the “best”, “next best”, etc., which is, to some extent, a matter of interpretation or opinion.

-So, when you are analysing your options in the exam you can apply the same type of comparative thinking.
-On the one hand, from your study and knowledge of the TOGAF documentation you have a set of criteria that you can use to evaluate the “correct” answer.
+So, when you are analyzing your options in the exam, you can apply the same type of comparative thinking.
+On the one hand, from your study and knowledge of the TOGAF documentation, you have a set of criteria that you can use to evaluate the “correct” answer.
 The more that an option matches the descriptions and concepts in TOGAF, the more likely it is to be the “correct” answer in the exam.

-If you check the answers for any of the official questions against the documentation you will find that they are a match for the wording within the documentation.
-When it comes to taking the Level 2 exam the scenarios, questions and answers do follow a precise wording, and it will conform to the TOGAF documentation.
+If you check the answers for any of the official questions against the documentation, you will find that they are a match for the wording within the documentation.
+When it comes to taking the Level 2 exam, the scenarios, questions, and answers follow a precise wording, and it will conform with the TOGAF documentation.

 So, try to understand the logic and thinking behind the TOGAF documentation.
-As always, think as an architect; but in preparing for the TOGAF exams, think as a TOGAF architect!
+As always, you need to think like an enterprise architect; but in preparing for the TOGAF exams, you must think like a TOGAF enterprise architect!

 I’ve Passed the Exam.
 Now What?

 Passing the exam is just the beginning.
 There are still many challenges faced when setting up an Enterprise Architecture Practice.
-One of the major challenges with Enterprise Architecture frameworks is ‘how to implement’ or even more importantly ‘how to start’.
-Good e-Leanring offer a TOGAF Implementation eLearning course designed to show you just that.
+One of the major challenges with Enterprise Architecture frameworks is ‘how to implement’ or, even more importantly, ‘how to start’.
+Good e-Learning offers a TOGAF Implementation eLearning course designed to show you just that.

-This course provides a ‘how to start’ regarding getting your Enterprise Architecture Practice established (or potentially improved if you already have one).
-It will also provide you with an insight and enough detail to integrate directly into your practice incrementally.
+This course provides an excellent overview of ‘how to start’ regarding getting an Enterprise Architecture Practice established (or potentially improved if you already have one).
+It will also provide you with insight and enough detail to integrate directly into your practice incrementally.